 The Outgoing QSL bureau is available to RAC (Radio Amateurs of Canada) members only.
 Before you send QSL cards for distribution via this Bureau make sure that:

-We check the RAC membership no matter how the VE/VA cards are sent to us: Directly by the members, via Provincial bureaus, or via the incoming QSL bureau.
-VE Non-member's QSL cards are returned after the notice is sent.
+We check the RAC membership no matter how the VE/VA cards are sent to us: Directly by the members, or via Provincial QSL bureaus.
+Non-member's QSL cards are returned after the notice is sent.
 We return all QSL cards to foreign bureaus if the cards have been misdirected in our QSL system.
-We also send foreign QSL cards to provincial QSL bureaus, whether the foreign QSL cards are destined for an RAC member or a non-member VE station.
-We do not handle QSL cards for Canadian SWLs.

 The eligible RAC members are:

 RAC offers QSL card processing to RAC Affiliated clubs.
 You can find more on club affiliation on the RAC web page

 The overall strategy of the QSL bureau is to send QSL cards as frequently as possible, while keeping operating costs as low as possible.
 The strategy we use is based on minimizing postal expenses through careful packaging.

 QSL cards are always sent via surface mail to the foreign QSL bureaus.
 We package QSL cards in 'small packets' in the following weights: 250 gr, 500 gr, 1 kg, and 2 kg.
 We always package as closely as possible to those values, to maintain the desired frequency of QSL cards mailings.
 However, there are extremes: There are bureaus to which we send QSL cards every two weeks, and others to which we send once in several months when we have accumulated the minimum number of cards for mailing.